OCA/sale-workflow/sale_order_lot_selection/readme/USAGE.md

 - Delivery order will reserve the lot when available

-- If the "Check lot quantity" option is selected in Sales > Configuration > Quotations & Orders, an error will be displayed when confirming the order if the lot does not have sufficient stock.
+- If the "Exclude pending orders from the lot selection" option is selected in Sales > Configuration > Product Catalog, serials defined in pending orders will be excluded.